-We call Equations (34) and (35) the effective price and wage pass-throughs, respectively.
-We express the pass-throughs in terms of their relative price/wage to the competitive index for ease of exposition.
+We call Equations (34) and (35) the effective price and wage pass-throughs, respectively.34 We express the pass-throughs in terms of their relative price/wage to the competitive index for ease of exposition.
+Most empirical studies estimating pass-throughs estimate some variant of Equations (34) and (35).
 We can relate Equation (32) to Equation (34) and Equation (33) to Equation (35) through the chain rule.
 This results in the following